Molybdenum in Magnetically Shielded Rooms

 7. Advantages of Using Molybdenum in MSRs

-The use of molybdenum provides several advantages:
+The use of Molybdenum provides several advantages:

 - Minimal Magnetic Interference: Its low magnetic susceptibility ensures that it does not affect the magnetic environment of the MSR.